soheeparklee/soheeparklee.github.io/_posts/2025-10-29-DAW-system-2-7-memory-management.md

   - `FLR, 2, 2, 1, 4`

 - ❓ **Who uses the `Pages Table`?**
-- Program Counter will use the `Pages Table` to jump around the RAM
+- 1️⃣ Program Counter will use the `Pages Table` to jump around the RAM
 - to find the next instructions
 - Program COunter is in the CPU

-- The Paging Unit of the CPU will use the `Pages Table` for memory management
+- 2️⃣ The Paging Unit of the CPU will use the `Pages Table` for memory management
 - to check where to put the next process on the RAM

 ```
 ⭐️⭐️⭐️ EXAM ⭐️⭐️⭐️
 ❓ Which block of the computer uses the `Pages Table`?
-- Read by the Program Counter to jump in the RAM
+- Read by the Program Counter in CPU to jump in the RAM
-- The CPU
+- The Paging Unit in CPU to know if the process fits
+- so the CPU
 ```

 ```